bao7uo/target-redirector/README.md

 To build with the Kotlin Burp API, place the API kt source files in the `src/main/kotlin/burp directory` and build with the following command.

-- `kotlinc src/main/kotlin/burp/*.kt src/main/kotlin/TargetRedirector.kt -include-runtime -d TargetRedirector.jar`
+- `kotlinc src/main/kotlin/burp/*.kt src/main/kotlin/target-redirector.kt -include-runtime -d target-redirector.jar`

 ## Usage